wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * Idle seconds before scale down: 120 (from default 1800)
    <br /><br />

-1. Compute name: PROTIP: Use 3-characters only, such as "wow" or "eat".
+1. Compute name: PROTIP: 3-characters are the smallerst allowed, such as "ace", "jim", "opq", "rsu", "vwx", "yza", etc.
 1. Enable SSH access: leave unchecked

 1. Next and wait (5 minutes) for State to go from "Creating" to "Running".